-Legal Claims Against Washington State's Aging and Long-Term Support Administration (ALTSA)
+Claims Against the Aging and Long-Term Support Administration (ALTSA)

 The Aging and Long-Term Support Administration (ALTSA) is charged with providing a safe environment for adults who are vulnerable, access to home and community-based services, and quality in nursing facilities and other settings.
-Withing ALTSA there are two departments that are frequently the focus of legal claims.
-They are:
+Within ALTSA there are two departments that are frequently the focus of legal claims.

 Below are just a few of the many government injury cases that have been successfully resolved by Davis Law Group.